openhealthcare/elcid-rfh/deployment/README.md

 ## Purpose
-At present the steps in this readme should.
+At present the steps in this readme should:

 * Create a docker container
 * Create a postgres database